 - 75% of menopausal people felt they couldn't talk to their line manager about the real reasons for absence from work

 - 1 in 100 will experience menopause before the age of 40

-In January 2022 we hosted a joint awareness wellbeing webinar session with the Bank Workers Charity (BWC).
+If you can't catch it, we've got the recording of the webinar we hosted in January 2022 with the Bank Workers Charity (BWC).
 The session looked at both the perimenopause (the transition into menopause) and the menopause.

 During the session, Heena Kang from the BWC examined the silence that often surrounds the subject and provided guidance on where to get specialised support.
 We also looked at the astonishing impact of the menopause at work, and how some employers are becoming menopause friendly.